abhirockzz/cosmos-cassandra-go-extension/README.md

 err := cs.Query(insertQuery).Bind(id, amount, state, time.Now()).Retry(policy).Exec()
 ```

-For an example of how to use this, please see this sample project - github.com/abhirockzz/cosmos-rate-limiting
+For an example of how to use this, please see this sample project - github.com/abhirockzz/cosmos-rate-limiting (coming soon)

 > Disclaimer: this is a purely experimental (personal) project and not an officially supported Microsoft library